Validated sensor performance, calibration data, and the peer-reviewed science behind continuous microbial water quality monitoring.

 TLF cannot be used as a direct proxy for E. coli on an individual sample basis.
 The TLF signal can be influenced by dissolved organic carbon (DOC), humic-like fluorescence (HLF), turbidity, and temperature.
 Standardization of TLF thresholds associated with different risk levels remains an active area of research.
 Performance is best in groundwater, which typically has low DOC, consistent temperature, and negligible turbidity.

-Baker et al. demonstrate in-situ tryptophan-like fluorescence as a real-time indicator of faecal contamination in drinking water supplies.
+Sorensen et al. demonstrate in-situ tryptophan-like fluorescence as a real-time indicator of faecal contamination in drinking water supplies.
 (Water Research)

-Sorensen et al. evaluate TLF as a measure of microbial contamination risk in Kenyan groundwater across 37 water points.
+Nowicki et al. evaluate TLF as a measure of microbial contamination risk in Kenyan groundwater across 37 water points.
 (Sci.
 Total Environ.)

 Bedell, Sharpe, Purvis, Brown & Thomas demonstrate low-cost TLF sensor concepts for fecal exposure detection.
 (Sustainability) • Virridy

-Nowicki et al. conduct a nine-month monitoring program in Malawi, finding TLF is a more precautionary risk indicator.
+Ward et al. conduct a nine-month monitoring program in Malawi, finding TLF is a more precautionary risk indicator.
 (Sci.
 Total Environ.)

 Bedell, Harmon, Fankhauser, Shivers & Thomas field-validate a continuous in-situ fluorescence sensor coupled with ML.
 83% accuracy.
 (Water Research) • Virridy